anupamahalder/Java_Development/Basic Java/Input/README.md

 ✅ Used in File Handling & Networking – Useful when dealing with binary data.
 ❌ Not Recommended for Regular Input Handling – Scanner and BufferedReader are preferred.

+### 📌 How DataInputStream Works?
+- DataInputStream reads input as raw bytes.
+- We use readLine() to read string input, then convert it into the required data type.

 Here's a Java program using `DataInputStream` to take user input in a class structure:

 ```java